NanyangGifts-PteLtd/NanyangGifts-CRM/README.md

 - Search and filtering across client and subitem data.
 - Drag-and-drop movement of clients between groups, with status-aware grouping behavior discussed during implementation.

-### Status and workflow management

-- Custom client statuses such as New Lead, Contacted, Quoted, Follow Up, Shortlisted, Project Started, Project Done, Closed, and Unqualified were used as the core board workflow model during development.
-- Reply status tracking for outreach follow-up and reassignment flows.
-- Follow-up date handling for timing-sensitive pipeline management.
-- Option management for status fields

 ### One source of truth: Project Manager and Sales Staff use 1 board

 - Sales staff can access the subitem markup, qty, etc. columns while Project Managers can click on a payment icon to switch to their relevant columns and input the necessary information, or click on the timeline icon for tracking project timeline